 Is A Hurricane Covered Under Travel Insurance?

 Yes.
 Most comprehensive travel insurance policies will cover natural disasters like hurricanes.
-However, you cannot get a policy for a destination with a “named” hurricane.
+However, you cannot get a travel insurance policy after a hurricane is “named”.
 This is because a named storm is no longer an “unforeseen circumstance.”
 That’s why it’s important to purchase hurricane travel insurance as soon as possible after booking your trip, especially if you’re traveling to a hurricane-prone region when hurricanes are most likely to happen.

 Does Travel Insurance Cover Hurricane Evacuation?